pheeya/BlindEngine/README.md

 - Remove unnecessary asserts on malloc and read about calloc
 - Complete engine api so that user only interacts through it in almost all cases
 - Add "be_list_ensure_unique" function and use it to ensure no duplicate events are registered
+- Check all compiler warnings, we might be using invalid pointer after calls to realloc in some places
+- Renderer should render frame buffers, not cameras.
+This way we can just pass frame buffers to the renderer instead to decouple it from the camera.

 ## Architecture